 The Brain Prize also forges invaluable ties.
 The winners are required to make themselves available to Danish brain research in the year after the award and this gives Danish brain researchers the opportunity to generate networks and learn from international top scientists.

 Over the past years there have been 100 candidates for The Brain Prize.
 All candidates are nominated by their colleagues.
-An international selection committee recommends its choice to Lundbeckfonden’s board of trustees, which then makes the final decision.
+An international selection committee recommends its choice to Lundbeckfonden’s board of directors, which then makes the final decision.